 - If you get signature invalid error, check your Signature Base String normalization code.
 Be careful of the deliberate double encoding.

 - When debugging, output what you are actually passing to and receiving from the server.
 Try capturing the actual data that is leaving your machine.
-If you are testing a web application in Firefox, the Live HTTP Header plugin is great for this.
+If you are testing a web application in Firefox, for example, the Live HTTP Header plugin is great for this.